mcblum/migrate-esxi-to-proxmox/README.md

 1. In the Proxmox UI, go to `Options` and select `Boot Order`.
 Enable `IDE` and drag it so that it's first

 # Start and reconfigure the VM
-1. Start the VM and weap as it boots like the sweet, sweet snowflake that it is
+1. Start the VM and weep as it boots like the sweet, sweet snowflake that it is
 2. Log in to the vm
 3. Run `ip link show` and make note of the new interface name (mine is ens18)
 4. If you're like me, VMWare used the interface `ens32` so you'll need to update your networking
-5. Run `vim /etc/network/interfaces` and change any references to `ens32` to `ens18`
+5. Run `vim /etc/network/interfaces` or use nano if you're a monster and change any references to `ens32` to `ens18`
 6. Run `ifconfig ens18 up` (or whatever your interface name is)
 7. Run `ifconfig` to see that it's up
 8. Reboot